otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ### Institution Router

 In the `routes/institution.js` file, update the routes to use the `rbac` middleware.
-For example, if you want to restrict the `createInstitution`, `updateInstitution`, and `deleteInstitution` routes to only users with the `ADMIN` role, you can do the following:
+For example, if you want to restrict the `createInstitution` route to only users with the `ADMIN` role, you can do the following:

 ```javascript
 import express from "express";